 This course will combine the study of historical non-violent struggles for social justice with a look at the conditions current resistance faces from today’s elected authoritarian systems and personalities.
-Using the processes of design thinking, students will workshop alternative approaches to challenge authoritarian projects in the U.S., Venezuela, Hungary, Russia, the Philippines, Turkey, and other “illiberal democracies.”
-Learning methods will include case-studies, discussion of insights and frameworks from the rich literature on social movements and non-violent action, debate exercises, simulation and role-play, peer-to-peer consulting and in class discussion of student projects.
-Students will work in pairs or small groups on a particular challenge and will present their strategic nonviolent approach in class.
+Using the processes of design thinking, students will workshop alternative approaches to challenge authoritarian projects from Hungary, Poland, and Turkey, to Nicaragua and Venezuela, to The Philippines and elsewhere, using the principles of effective civil resistance to defend democracy., Learning methods will include case-studies, discussion of insights and frameworks from the rich literature on social movements and non-violent action, debate exercises, simulation and role-play, peer-to-peer consulting and in class discussion of student projects.
+Students will work in small groups on a particular challenge and will present their strategic nonviolent approach in class.
 There will be several guest lectures by inspiring current activists.
 This class will benefit both experienced and aspiring social justice leaders, as well as anyone with an interest in thinking and acting strategically to uphold the values of liberal democracy.

 Students with a strong interest in organizing social change are urged to take this course in conjunction with MLD 377: Organizing: People, Power, and Change.